 Dina Verdín is a Ph.D.
 Candidate in Engineering Education and M.S. student in Industrial Engineering at Purdue University.
 She completed her undergraduate degree in Industrial and Systems Engineering at San José State University.
 Dina is a 2016 National Science Foundation Graduate Research Fellow and a 2016 Ford Foundation Honorable Mention.
 Her research interest focuses on first-generation college students focusing on engineering identity development, negotiating multiple identities, and ultimately changing deficit base paradigms by providing asset base perspectives for understanding this community.

-Allison Godwin, Ph.D. is an Assistant Professor of Engineering Education at Purdue University.
+Allison Godwin, Ph.D. is an Asssociate Professor of Engineering Education and Chemical Engineering (by courtesy) at Purdue University.
 Her research focuses what factors influence diverse students to choose engineering and stay in engineering through their careers and how different experiences within the practice and culture of engineering foster or hinder belongingness and identity development.
 Dr. Godwin graduated from Clemson University with a B.S. in Chemical Engineering and Ph.D. in Engineering and Science Education.
 Her research earned her a National Science Foundation CAREER Award focused on characterizing latent diversity, which includes diverse attitudes, mindsets, and approaches to learning, to understand engineering students’ identity development.
 She has won several awards for her research including the 2016 American Society of Engineering Education Educational Research and Methods Division Best Paper Award and the 2018 Benjamin J. Dasher Best Paper Award for the IEEE Frontiers in Education Conference.
 She has also been recognized for the synergy of research and teaching as an invited participant of the 2016 National Academy of Engineering Frontiers of Engineering Education Symposium and the Purdue University 2018 recipient of School of Engineering Education Award for Excellence in Undergraduate Teaching and the 2018 College of Engineering Exceptional Early Career Teaching Award.

 Thaddeus is a junior majoring in Civil Engineering with a concentration in Transportation at Purdue University.
 He works with Dr. Godwin and her team in the UPRISE Research Department analyzing code and interview transcript, creating academic posters, and providing valuable insight to research papers.
 Thaddeus is also an executive board member to both the Black Student Union and National Pan-Hellenic Council here at Purdue.